AqwamCreates/DataPredict/docs/DataPredictLibrariesLicensingAgreements.md

 ### Definitions

-* Third-Party Consultants are employees that are not employed by the DataPredict Creator but uses DataPredict for consultations.
+* Third-Party Consultants are employees that are not employed by the DataPredict Creator or your business' internal employees but uses DataPredict for consultations.

 ## Licenses